BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 {.is-warning}

-If you want to create a **BG3SX Whitelist** patch for a mod that you are not the author of and you want to use it for your personal use, you can follow the guide and create the patch as an [optional addon](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-32-as-an-optional-addon).
+If you want to create a **BG3SX Whitelist** patch for a mod that you are not the author of and you want to use it for your personal use, you can follow the guide and create the patch as an [optional addon](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-32-as-an-optional-addon) instead of editing the original mod.

 > **<ins>Personal use<ins>** **means that the file does not leave your computer!**
 > **Do not share files that you did not get permission for creating.**